A Note about “Feeling versus Learning”

 About Paul

-Paul Race has been writing and playing all kinds of music since the 1960s, though he tends to favor acoustic and traditional songs.
-He has created resources like CreekDontRise.com, ClassicTrainSongs.com, and SchoolOfTheRock.com to help other musicians get a good start on their own journeys.
+Paul Race has been writing and playing all kinds of music since the 1960s, especially favoring traditional songs and sounds.
+He still writes songs, gives concerts, and does clinics to promote traditional instruments.
+He also creates web resources like CreekDontRise.com, HarpersGuild.com. and ClassicTrainSongs.com, to help other musicians get a good start on their own journeys.
+Camps, festivals, house concerts, Paul has played them all, and will be glad to play more if you want traditionally-inspired acoustic music at your event.

 Comments are closed.